 Music at Paxton has become an established fixture on the cultural calendar, and its unique character reflects the close relationship with Paxton House itself.
 The Picture Gallery where the main concerts are held creates the ideal setting and acoustic, and provides:

 “…the perfect balance of intimacy and grandeur that invites the audience to play an active part in the performance and allows the musicians to feel warmly embraced in a thrilling atmosphere.”Doric String Quartet: 2016 Artists

 By special arrangement with Paxton House, the Festival presents more intimate programmes elsewhere in the house, each location adding its distinct quality to create a unique ambience.

 Music at Paxton is passionate about opening the world of chamber music to the widest possible audience, and the Festival enjoys a thriving partnership with Live Music Now Scotland.
 Each spring, they perform in our free ‘taster’ concerts, and deliver programmes in schools, care homes and day centres throughout the Borders in the weeks leading up to the Festival.

 “Live Music Now Scotland is delighted to work in partnership with Music at Paxton in ensuring that the high quality live music heard in the summer festival at Paxton House, can also be experienced by people throughout the Scottish Borders communities.”Carol Main: Director, Live Music Now Scotland

-Music at Paxton enjoys the support of an active and independent Board of Trustees living north and south of the border, and including from the village of Paxton itself.
-Constituted as a company limited by guarantee with charitable status, the board meet regularly to secure the short- and long-term artistic and financial sustainability of the Festival.
+Music at Paxton enjoys the support of an enthusiastic and engaged Board of Directors who bring skills from a wide range of fields and contribute enthusiastically to fostering the Festival’s ambitions..
+Constituted as a company limited by guarantee with charitable status, the board meet regularly to secure the short- and long-term sustainability of the Festival.

 List of Directors: